miscanthus

 Here are a few photos of one of my favorite ornamental grasses for gardens and landscaping: Miscanthus sinensis.
 There are some varieties of Miscanthus available, but this regular species plant is exceptional too.

-This is an ornamental grass that I have kept in my own garden, and used countless times for other people.
+This is an ornamental grass that we planted for our own home landscape, and used countless times for Portland landscaping at homes of other people.
 It has been reliable and durable.

 This ornamental grass, Miscanthus sinensis, will probably need to be cut down to 3" to 6" tall stubs in the winter.
 It will depend on your region.